dead-claudia/typescript-enum-proposal/README.md

 ## Spec change proposal

-These are all amendments to [the enum part of the spec](https://github.com/Microsoft/TypeScript/blob/master/doc/spec.md#9-enums).
+Here's the actual proposal.
+Read this as a list of changes to be made to [Section 9 (Enums) of the spec](https://github.com/Microsoft/TypeScript/blob/master/doc/spec.md#9-enums).

 ## Enum Declaration